bhavyanshu/bhavyanshu.github.com/_posts/2015-09-24-easy-user-registration-and-authentication-in-laravel-5.md

 @stop
 	{% endhighlight %}

-**dashboard.blade.php** (In app/resources/views/users directory)  - Once users are logged in, they will get redirected to this page which is only accessible to authenticated users. `{{Auth::user()->name}}` displays the name of the logged in user.
+**dashboard.blade.php** (In app/resources/views/users directory)  - Once users are logged in, they will get redirected to this page which is only accessible to authenticated users. {{ Auth::user()->name }} displays the name of the logged in user.
 The *name* value corresponding to the authenticated user is stored in database when they register.

 	{% highlight html %}
 @extends('baselayout')